awsdocs/aws-lambda-developer-guide/doc_source/with-msk.md

 + Configurable starting positions and batch sizes\.
 The configurable starting positions supported are `TRIM_HORIZON` and `LATEST`\.
 They are not timestamp\-based\.

 The following Kafka features are not supported:
-+ Authentication – SSL and SASL authentication are not supported\.
++ Authentication – Mutual TLS and SASL authentication are not supported\.
 + Schema registry – You can host your own schema registry, but the Lambda API doesn't support this functionality\.
 For more information, see [Schema Management](https://docs.confluent.io/current/schema-registry/index.html) on the Confluent website\.

 **Topics**